rootiest/zippy-klipper_config/extras/filament_change/README.md

 Filament changes can be initiated by the slicer.
 This is typically used for color/filament changes at specific points in the print.

-In your slicer, simply use the default `M600` command for filament changes/color changes.
+In your slicer, use the `COLOR_CHANGE` command for filament changes/color changes.

 In Cura that will require a post-processing plugin.

 In PrusaSlicer/SuperSlicer simply add it in the custom gcode for Filament Changes.

-In both cases just add `M600` to the gcode for that task.
+In both cases just add `COLOR_CHANGE` to the gcode for that task.

-This functions almost identically to the `FILAMENT_RUNOUT` command.
+This functions similarly to the `FILAMENT_RUNOUT` command except it unloads automatically without waiting for user confirmation.

 ## Manual Filament Change